2019 Cotabato earthquakes: October 16

 Philippine government seismologist Renato Solidum described the quake as "moderately powerful".
 The National Tsunami Center issues a statement saying no present tsunami threat from the earthquake.

 Three malls in Davao City reported damage following the earthquake.
 In General Santos, the Gaisano Mall was mostly gutted following a fire triggered by the earthquake.
 143 buildings were damaged and one was destroyed.
 The damaged buildings included 40 houses, 70 schools, 7 health facilities, 10 commercial buildings, and 2 places of worship.

 October 29

-On October 29, 2019, a 6.6-magnitude earthquake struck the island of Mindanao in the Philippines at a depth of 14.0 km, according to the USGS, and 7 km according to PHIVOLCS.
+On October 29, a 6.6-magnitude earthquake struck Mindanao at a depth of 14.0 km, according to the USGS, and 7 km according to PHIVOLCS.
 The maximum perceived shaking was VII on both the PEIS and MMS scales.
 This intensity was reached in Tulunan, Makilala, Kidapawan City, Digos, and Malungon.
 This earthquake was caused by movement on a different, but related, strike-slip fault to the October 16 event.